evpo/EncryptPad/docs/en/tutorials/open_plain_text_protect_with_passphrase/passphrase_protection.md

 ## Update the file

-If you modify the text now and click Save tool button, EncryptPad will not ask you to enter the password again because it stores several salted hashes of your password.
+If you modify the text now and click Save tool button, EncryptPad will not ask you to enter the passphrase again because it stores several salted hashes of your passphrase.

 ## Open another plain text file